Your spending tells your whole story.

 And they still miss half your UPI transactions.

-We thought there had to be a better way.
+I thought there had to be a better way.
 There is.

 No data leaves your device.
 Ever.